adewoleadenigbagbe/url-shortner-service/README.md

 This project allow for individual and business manage their shortlinks as well detailed anyalytics by choosing the plan deemed fit for them

 ## Components
-There are two services for this project which are
+There are three services for this project which are

 * Rest Api Service
 * Billing Service